-Down syndrome is a genetic disorder that causes learning disabilities as well as some physical characteristics.
+Down syndrome is a genetic condition that causes learning disabilities as well as some physical characteristics.
 Most babies with Down syndrome are identified during pregnancy.
-How can we tell which babies are affected?

 Screening Tests and Diagnostic Tests

 It is important to be aware of the difference between screening and diagnostic tests for Down syndrome.
-Screening tests can only tell you if your baby is at higher or lower risk of being affected.
-Most higher risk babies will have Down syndrome, but some will not.
-Most lower risk babies will not have Down syndrome, but a small number will still be affected.
+Screening tests can only tell you if your baby is at higher or lower probability of being affected.
+Most higher probability baby's will have Down syndrome, but some will not.
+Most lower probability baby's will not have Down syndrome, but a small number will still be affected.
 Only a diagnostic test can confirm if your baby is affected.

 How We Screen for Down Syndrome in Pregnancy